osqledaren/osqledaren-angular2/README.md

 ## Installing and Running

 1. Clone and run `npm install.`
 2. Run the app locally with `npm run start`.
-See more in the Angular CLI section for running in different environments.
+3. Deploy the app with `npm run deploy`.
+Read the deployment section for more information.

+**If you have followed all the steps you can enjoy an easy and password-less deployment with the flick of a command every time you choose to update the application.**

 ### Development server
 Run `npm run start` to start a server listening to production backend.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.